DalerAsrorov/componofy/README.md

 6. `yarn start:api` in one terminal (window/tab)
 1. `yarn start:dev` in another terminal (window/tab)
-1. Go to `localhost:3000` in your favorite browser (hopefully not IE :D)
+1. Go to `localhost:3000` in your favorite browser

-Note: you can get spotify client app and secret keys in [Developer's](https://developer.spotify.com/) website section.
+Note: you can get spotify client app and secret keys in [Developer's](https://developer.spotify.com/) website section

 ## License